datumorphism/datumorphism.github.io/_wiki/data-visualization/anscombes-quartet.md

 </div>

 There are many insights from this example.
 But the most important one is that we should plot out the data every time we are working on EDA.
-Even if visualization is not a choice at the moment.
-We usually calculate more statistical measures.
+Even when visualization is not a choice at the moment, we usually calculate more statistical measures.
 For example, we calculate the mean and median together as centroids to get a feeling of how skewed the data is.
 {: .notes--warning}